 After the seeds are roasted or dried, they can be added to a bird feeder whole, or they can be crushed with a rolling pin or ground coarsely in a food processor.
-Breaking the seeds up will make them more tempting for smaller birds that would have difficulty with the seeds' large size and stiff hulls.
+Breaking up the seeds will make them more tempting for smaller birds that would have difficulty with the large size and stiff hulls of full seeds.

-Because pumpkin seeds are so large, they need to be placed in feeders with wide feeding ports or open feeding trays or dishes so birds can access them easily.
+Because pumpkin seeds are so large, place them in feeders with wide feeding ports or open feeding trays or dishes so birds can access them easily.
 Scattering the seeds directly on the ground or on a deck, patio, or railing can also attract hungry birds.
 Whole or crushed pumpkin seeds can be mixed with homemade suet or stirred in with other birdseed blends.
 Whole seeds can also be strung on a bird feeder garland or pressed into patterns on homemade birdseed ornaments for festive feeding options.

 It can take some time for birds to discover pumpkin seeds.
-Adding a few black oil sunflower seeds on top of a handful of pumpkin seeds can help birds try the new food.
-It can also be helpful to reduce or remove other types of birdseed and foods offered so birds will be more apt to try the pumpkin seeds.
+Adding a few black oil sunflower seeds on top of a handful of pumpkin seeds can encourage the birds to try the new food.
+It can also be helpful to reduce or remove other types of birdseed and foods offered so that birds will be more apt to try the pumpkin seeds.
 Once they learn about these new seeds, however, many birds will happily enjoy the autumn feast.